How to Enable Point-in-Time Restore in Windows 11

 What is Point-in-Time Restore?

-Restore points are stored on your computer using a tool called Volume Shadow Copy Service (VSS).
+Restore points are stored on your computer using a tool called the Volume Shadow Copy Service (VSS).
 This means if something goes wrong, you can quickly get your system back to a recent working state.

 Why You Need This Feature